You can create connections using Sheetgo's Add-on or in the Webapp. Learn more about connections.

 - Click to "Create a connection" or in the + button on the top right

-- In the "Data Source" step, click to Select the file that you will transfer data from.
-After adding the 1st file you can click to Add more and consolidate the sources into a master sheet
+- In the "Data Source" step, click to select the file that you will transfer data.
+After adding the 1st file, you can click to Add more and consolidate the sources into a master sheet

 - Double click on the destination spreadsheet icon to find the transferred data

 In the spreadsheet, find the new tab created by Sheetgo with the transferred data.
-You can identify it for the a lock and a green color.
-It will have the same name of the connection listed in Sheetgo.
+You can identify it for the lock and a green color.
+It will have the same name as the connection listed in Sheetgo.

 Get started with the Sheetgo add-on and Web App